 - Head Trauma & Brain Damage

 Injured victims have a legal right to be fully compensated for all costs stemming from the crash if the fault was the motor vehicle driver.
 If death occurs, then surviving family members can pursue wrongful death damages.
 Filing a third-party insurance claim or filing a lawsuit will be necessary to obtain compensation.
-Hiring a skilled bike accident lawyer in Montgomery will be the preferred means, especially because in such cases the damages are usually extensive and many bicyclists may not have specific insurance to help them with their all of the subsequent financial (and emotional) costs.
+Hiring a skilled bike accident lawyer in Montgomery will be the preferred means, especially because in such cases the damages are usually extensive and many bicyclists may not have specific insurance to help them with all of the subsequent financial (and emotional) costs.

 Drivers not only owe a duty of care to other drivers on the road, but to cyclists who also use the road.
 If you, as the driver of a vehicle, fail to see a cyclist and then strike that cyclist, failure to see him riding his bike is not a defense but rather negligence, which makes you liable for all damages stemming from the accident.

 Also, an actual “collision” between the motor vehicle and the cyclist is not necessary in order to confer liability on the driver of the vehicle.
-For example, if the driver is speeding or veers too close to the bike rider, and in so doing forces the bike rider suddenly move out of the way in fear of injury and, thus, is injured, the driver can be held accountable for his negligent driving.
+For example, if the driver is speeding or veers too close to the bike rider, and in so doing forces the bike rider suddenly moves out of the way in fear of injury and, thus, is injured, the driver can be held accountable for his negligent driving.